microsoft/FabricRTIWorkshop/docs/workshop.md

 <img src=assets/RTAMenu.png alt="RTA Menu" width="850" height="175">

 - While similar to the Power BI dashaboard functionality, Real-time Dashboards have a different use case.
 Real-time Dashboards are commonly used for opertaional decision making, rather than the business intelligence use cases Power BI targets.
 Power BI supports more advanced visualizations and provides a rich data-story capabilities.
 Real-time Dashboards refresh very fast and allow with ease to toggle between visuals, analysts to pro-developer can explore/edit queries without needing to download a desktop tool.
 This makes the experience simpler for analysts to understand and visualize large volumes of highly-granular data.
 - In this solution, the Real-time dashboard will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
 This feature supports filter parameters, additional pages, markdown tiles, including Plotly, multiple KQL datasources, base queries, embedding.
-Real-time Dashboards also support sharing while retaining permission controls, setting of Alerts by leveraging Data Activator, and automatic refresh with a minimum frequency of 30 seconds.
+- Real-time Dashboard's also support sharing while retaining permission controls, setting of alerts via Data Activator, and automatic refresh with a minimum frequency of 30 seconds.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create>).

 ### Data Activator
 - Data Activator (code-name Reflex) is a no-code experience in Microsoft Fabric for automatically taking actions when patterns or conditions are detected in changing data.
 It monitors data in Power BI reports, Eventstreams items and Real-time Dashboards, for when the data hits certain thresholds or matches other patterns.
-It then automatically takes appropriate action such as alerting users or kicking off Power Automate workflows.
+It then triggers the appropriate action, such as alerting users or kicking off Power Automate workflows.
 - Some common use cases are:
   - Run Ads when same-store sales decline.
   - Alert store managers to move food from failing freezers before it spoils.